 - Encourage Reviews via Emails - Does your business have an online ordering system?
 Do you encourage people who buy from your website to sign up for your mailing list?
 If so, email people after they have received their purchases and ask them to rate their experience with your business on the business listing of your choice.

 - Simply Ask - If you interact with people on a daily basis in your business, simply ask people to add a review on your business listing.
 Most people will be happy to oblige.

-No matter how great your business is, you still might encounter the bad review.
+No matter how great your business is, you still might encounter a bad review.
 As I mentioned previously, many sites like Google Places and Yelp allow business owners to respond to their reviews individually.
-Be sure to regularly monitor your reviews and respond to them as necessary.
-Leaving bad reviews unanswered does not make the go away… it just makes visitors to your profile wonder what, if any, resolution your unsatisfied customers received.
+Be sure to monitor your reviews regularly and respond to them as necessary.
+Leaving bad reviews unanswered does not make them go away.
+It just makes visitors to your profile wonder what, if any, resolution your unsatisfied customers received.

 Link Building for Local Keywords

 Once you’ve built your local business listings up, the next thing you should start doing is building links to your website.
 Keep in mind that you don’t want to overdo things as Google is hard at work on an over-optimization penalty as we speak.
 That said, there are many great ways to acquire links.

 Since I’ve already discussed 10 hard-hitting link building tactics and leveraging link blending to maximize rankings, I won’t go into any more general link building strategies here.
 Instead, let’s look at some local linking options including the following:

 - Related Local Businesses - Look for businesses that are in the same industry, but are not competitors.
 See if those websites have resource pages that link out to other businesses similar to yours.
 Then see if you can strike up a dialogue with the business owner and convince them why they need to have your link listed as a valuable resource to their visitors.